 So - how do you get to the moon and back in your Apollo spacecraft, well in order to navigate to the moon you need accurate data on planetary motion and orbits.
 We know the moon is in orbit around the earth, and then we also know that the earth and moon are in another orbit around the sun.
 Incidentally, the sun is in orbit around the centre of the Milky Way galaxy we are in, the sun orbits the centre of the milky way because the gravitational pull is strongest there.

-So when you calculate your navigation data to get to the moon and back you need to exactingly understand these orbits, otherwise you can get into the scary predicament whereby your Apollo spacecraft becomes a permanent satellite of the sun, not good.
+When you calculate your navigation data to get to the moon and back you need to exactingly understand these orbits, otherwise you can get into the scary predicament whereby your Apollo spacecraft becomes a permanent satellite of the sun, not good.
 In order to navigate to the moon you need to work with celestial mechanics which is the study of how celestial objects ie planets and the sun move in motion with relation to their strongest influencing factor which is gravity.
 The primary determinate of celestial mechanics is Newtons laws of motion and gravity.
 Johannes Kepler's three laws help too by accurately describing the motion of the planets around the sun.
 Thanks to Kepler and Newton we do understand planetary motion and orbits and can navigate spacecraft extremly accurately in our solar system.

 So you can navigate to the moon and back, but the next question is, how much energy do you need to get there?
 It sounds unbelievable doesn't it, that its possible to travel a quarter of a million miles each way, why doesn't this use up 10 000 rockets full of energy?
 The answer is a spacecraft requires much less energy for interplanetry travel and the explanation to this is provided by Newtons laws of motion and gravity with a little help from Einsteins theory of relativity.